griable/griable_angular/README.md

+# My simple portfolio

-#Portfolio on top of AngularJS, with brunch.io for compiling SASS/COMPASS files
+Built on top of AngularJS with COMPASS / Coffeescript syntax.

-## Build
+Brunch.io is in charge of the compilation.

+## To build the project
 > brunch build

-## Work on the project
+## To work on the project (and start a server)
 > brunch w --s

 Special thank to Ludovic Enault for the design.